peterhartree/notes/src/people/jonathan-haidt.md

 # Jonathan Haidt
-Haidt’s [book on happiness](https://www.happinesshypothesis.com/chapters.html) explores 10 “great odeas” from ancient wisdom traditions in the light of modern psychology.
+Haidt’s [book on happiness](https://www.happinesshypothesis.com/chapters.html) explores 10 “great ideas” from ancient wisdom traditions in the light of modern psychology.
 You can read it as a self-help book, but Haidt aims to describe “how to construct a life of virtue, happiness, fulfilment, and meaning”.
 I feel fortunate to have stumbled across the book in my late teens.

 ## The rider and the elephant
 > The mind is divided in many ways, but the division that really matters is between conscious/reasoned processes and automatic/implicit processes.